Location:

 We first saw Car No. 1 in 2007, where I gathered a few insubstantial photos.
 The next ten years of hope brought no further sightings until the car headed to auction in Hershey with the Thomas F. Derro collection.
 At the time, I worked at a federal financial corporation in Arlington on a business case for a major tech transformation.
 I took a rare day off to head north and photograph the auction cars, almost singularly for this Silver Arrow.
 As a bonus, the collection included Duesenberg J-519, the d'Ieteren Frères cabriolet, which we'd seen once before in 2006.
 I had longed to photograph both cars, and finding them side by side in the same collection proved serendipitous, if not strictly practical.

 Shifting my focus into Pierce-Arrow, all work leads to the Silver Arrow, quite simply one of the most significant automobiles of the 20th century.
 Full stop.
-My objective is to provide the best feature possible, illuminating the design for its leading-edge merit while discussing the historical qualities that too few in the automotive world seem to remember.
+My objective is to provide the best profile possible, illuminating the design for its leading-edge merit while discussing the historical qualities that too few in the automotive world seem to remember.

 What we see here is a rare (and perhaps the first) combination of fastback profile and fully concealed envelope-style streamlining.
 With very little precedent, and with lasting influence, the Silver Arrow proposed a clever design philosophy that brought together the most advanced concepts of the decade.
 To prove its technical strength, under the bonnet is a development of the Pierce-Arrow V-12 that David Abbott Jenkins drove to endurance speed record success, a couple years before besting his efforts with the Duesenberg Mormon Meteor J-557 under Lycoming and Curtiss power.